Executive Summary: E-2 Visa Timeline

 Most clients do not require the many months needed to register complex franchise systems in multiple states or obtain numerous licenses.
 This example simply illustrates how proper business planning can extend preparation timelines depending on the industry and regulatory environment.

-4. Fund the Business: Investment in a Business Plan
+4. Fund the Business: Committing the Investment Capital

 Total Time: Usually 2-3 Days